tmtsoftware/esw-web-app-example/docs/src/main/flows/base-flow.md

 ### Compile the Backend

-The `backend` sub-folder is where your backend application is located.
+The `sample-backend` sub-folder is where your backend application is located.
 It uses the Scala ecosystem, which uses [sbt](https://www.scala-sbt.org/) as its build tool.
 Make sure [coursier](https://tmtsoftware.github.io/csw/apps/csinstallation.html), [Adopt OpenJDK 11](https://adoptopenjdk.net/), and the latest version of [sbt](https://www.scala-sbt.org/) are installed in your machine.